 Solfege Resources

-Ready to start teaching solfege to your choir?
-Here are a few resources that might help:
+Ready to start teaching solfege to your elementary music class or choir?
+Here are a few resources to explore:

-Do you use solfege with your children's choir?
-How do you incorporate it into your rehearsals?
+Do you use solfege with your elementary music class or choir?
+How do you incorporate it into your teaching?

 P.S.
 You might also like these posts: